Skip to content

 Tag naming, historian records, alarm philosophy, and the governing electrical and safety standards all have to survive the upgrade.
 Treat continuity as a design input rather than something to reconcile after cutover.

 Planning an automation upgrade on a live Australian plant is a different exercise from a new build.
 The existing controls keep production running, the available shutdown windows are short, and any change has to fit around equipment that may no longer match its drawings.
 The goal of planning is to modernise the control system without introducing new risk and without surrendering the choice of when the line goes down.
-Most upgrades begin not because the site wants new features, but because the supportability of the existing platform is thinning out: spares are harder to source, the programming software runs on one ageing PC, and a single card failure would turn a routine repair into a multi-day recovery.
+Most upgrades begin not because the site wants new features, but because the existing platform is becoming harder to maintain: spares are harder to source, the programming software runs on one ageing PC, and a single card failure would turn a routine repair into a multi-day recovery.

-This guide sets out how to assess obsolescence and lifecycle exposure, rank the risk, choose between a phased and a big-bang approach, work within brownfield constraints, hold spares and standards continuity together, and stage the work so it can be justified and approved.
-For delivery support, Metromotion Controls covers this work through automation upgrades and PLC, SCADA and HMI programming.
+This guide covers lifecycle assessment, risk ranking, the phased versus big-bang decision, brownfield constraints, and spares and standards continuity.
+For delivery support, Metromotion Controls covers this work through automation upgrades and PLC, SCADA and HMI programming, on sites ranging from packaging lines to building products plants.

 Start with an obsolescence and lifecycle assessment

 The first question is not what to buy but how exposed the plant already is.
 A lifecycle assessment maps every significant control asset against its manufacturer lifecycle status and the practical consequence of its failure.
-Most major vendors publish a lifecycle classification for their products, typically running through active, mature or classic, end of life, and discontinued.
-Rockwell Automation, for example, frames modernisation around exactly this status, encouraging sites to plan a migration while a platform is still serviceable rather than after it is retired (Rockwell Automation, modernisation).
+Most major vendors publish a lifecycle classification for their products.
+Rockwell Automation, for example, classifies every catalogue number as Active, Active Mature, End of Life or Discontinued, and frames modernisation around that status, encouraging sites to plan a migration while a platform is still serviceable rather than after it is retired (Rockwell Automation, modernisation).

 For each asset, record three things: